Multi-server Blind Quantum Computation Protocol With Limited Classical Communication Among Servers: Multi-server Blind Quantum Computation Protocol with Limited Classical Communication among Servers

 We use proof by contradiction.
-We assume that in this server-splitting protocol, the server can break the blindness and get the information of the user's computation.
-By assumption, the server is getting information from the messages $\{m^A_a\}_a$ and $\{m^B_b\}_b$ with the user that would break the blindness.
-Let $m_A$ and $m_B$ be the sets of messages that are received by the original server A and server B. The server split is just a split of the internal workings of the original server, so $\{m^A_a\}_a$ can be created from $m_A$.
+We assume that the server can break blindness and obtain information about the user's calculation using this server-splitting protocol.
+By assumption, the server is getting information from the messages $\{m^A_a\}_a$ and $\{m^B_b\}_b$ with the user that would break blindness.
+Let $m_A$ and $m_B$ be the sets of messages received by the original server A and server B. The server split is just a split of the internal workings of the original server, so $\{m^A_a\}_a$ can be created from $m_A$.
 The $\{m^B_b\}_b$ can be created in the same way.
-Thus, the original server A and server B can easily simulate the behavior of the server after the split.
+Thus, the original server A and server B can easily simulate the server's behavior after the split.
 Therefore, the original server A and server B can also obtain information that breaks the blindness.
 However, this contradicts the fact that the protocol consisting of server A and server B is a blind protocol.
-Hence, the assumption is wrong, i.e., the protocol will remain a blind protocol even if the server is split such that the internal roles of server A and server B are split. \end{proof} It turns out that it is possible to perform the protocol of lemma \ref{QMIP(0)} on two or more multiple servers.
-As the number of servers used for computation increases, the circuits that actually use the computation are divided, so that each server knows less about the calculation of the user.
-In reality, if the servers do not use classical communication with each other, the amount of information each server knows is irrelevant.
-However, it is important for each server to have a small amount of information in case the servers perform classical communication with each other after the computation.
-If some servers are allowed to use classical communication with other servers after the computation, two servers can easily know the whole circuit at the protocol of the previous research.
+Hence, the assumption is wrong, i.e., the protocol will remain a blind protocol even if the server is split such that the internal roles of server A and server B are split. \end{proof} It turns out that the lemma \ref{QMIP(0)} can be solved using two or more multiple servers.
+As the number of servers used for computation grows, the circuits that use the computation become more fragmented, and each server knows less about the user's calculation.
+In reality, the amount of information each server knows is irrelevant if the servers do not use classical communication.
+However, each server needs to have a small amount of information if the servers perform classical communication with each other after the computation.
+If some servers are allowed to communicate with other servers after the calculation, two servers can quickly learn the entire circuit if the protocol of the previous study.
 But if the number of servers participating in the calculation becomes huge, it becomes difficult to know everything completely.
-Of course, part of the circuit depends on the calculation, so that protocol is no longer a blind protocol under such the assumption.
+Of course, part of the circuit depends on the calculation, so the protocol is no longer a blind protocol under such an assumption.
 In the next subsection, we will encrypt the circuit so that servers can get some information about the circuit, but not the information that depends on the calculation of the user.

-\subsection{Main protocol}
+\subsection{Main Protocol}